|Nutritional Guidelines (per serving)|

 Break up the baking chocolate and dark chocolate into pieces.
 (Baking chocolate usually has score marks to make breaking easier.)

-Place in a medium size glass mixing bowl with a tablespoon of water and place in the microwave for 1 1/2 minutes.
+Place in a medium-size glass mixing bowl with a tablespoon of water and heat in the microwave for 1 1/2 minutes.